CaldasGSM/zson/readme.md

 ### structure `JsonProperty`

-This structure is return by `Json_IterateProperties` and `Json_GetPropertyByName`, it also must be passed to the `Json_NextProperty` for a continuation of the iteration
+This structure is return by `Json_IterateProperties` and `Json_GetPropertyByName`, it also must be passed to the `Json_NextProperty` for a continuation of the iteration.

 ```c
 struct JsonProperty